JefoGao/Resource_Spatial-Analysis-in-R/Chapter04/README.md

 - Observations of random variables over time typically display dependence.
 - It is this dependence that we model by using time series models.
 - We use the notation $\lbrace X_t(\omega): t\in T\rbrace$ (for simplicity, $X_t$) to denote a time series, where T (usually $\mathbb{N}$, $\mathbb{Z}$ or $\mathbb{R}$) is the index set.

+*Note: Time series models are used to describe the behavior of a sequence of random variables over time, where the observations are typically dependent on past observations.
+This dependence is often referred to as "serial correlation" or "autocorrelation."*